 How long is 1 hour in space?

 The story is that 1 hour on that particular planet is the equivalent of 7 years in space.
 The dilation of time is real, but it is completely unrealistic to have an impact on it in any realistic scenario.
-To see also : What do robots eat.
+See the article : How to get robots in make more.
 In practice, it is a small fraction of a second, not many years.

 How long does a day in space last?

 Does it take an hour to get to space?
 “If you think about it, we’re accelerating a 4-1 / 2 million pound system from zero miles per hour to an orbital speed of 17,500 miles per hour in those 8-1 / 2 minutes.
 So it’s a tremendous ride for astronauts,” said NASA launch director Mike Leinbach.